Defining Such a Relationship

 Escaping a Toxic Love Relationship

 So what do you do if you find yourself in a toxic love relationship?
 You need to find a way to separate yourself from the relationship immediately!
-If you cannot bare the thought of permanently ending your relationship right now, then propose to your partner with conviction that you take 30 to 90 days off under the conditions described below.
+If you cannot handle the thought of permanently ending your relationship right now, then propose to your partner with conviction that you take 30 to 90 days off under the conditions described below.

 Both partners agree to…